Sebjet24/Rural_Surge/README.md

 ## Background on our Topic
 For small rural counties in Kansas, the 2020 pandemic emphasized a lack of quality internet access.
 Schools were closed, and emergency remote instruction became the method to address educational delivery moving into fall 2020.
-However, as students and parents attempted to learn and work from home, it became clear that not all internet is created equal.
-Many community members had only cellular data service, which made participating in an online learning environment impossible.
-Those who had internet access experienced low download rates that many were unable to participate in online class activities.
+However, as students, parents and teachers attempted to learn and work from home, it became clear that not all internet is created equal.
+Many community members had only cellular data service with only a hotspot connected to a notebook or just a cell phone, which made participating in an online learning environment impossible.
+Those who had internet access experienced slow download rates that made it difficult to participate in online class activities.

 Our group decided to dive into this topic, and research internet availability and quality in the state of Kansas.